scuzzydude/asimov/asimov.md

 The problem with representing this value with property is that the property is limited.
 It doesn't matter how much money the government prints, the value is relative to property of some sort.
 That's why when the government prints a bunch of money, real-estate prices go up.
 Property is unfairly distributed depending on where you were born and who your parents were.

 If you have a brilliant idea, you must convince somebody to exchange property for usage of that idea.
 Smart businessmen know how to leverage ideas into property, and usually that takes capital -- more property.
 The idea itself is not valued directly.
 All ideas have some value.
 Most are better kept to oneself, but the success of social media shows that even vanity has tremendous value.
-When we create a way to measure as idea's value directly, we have a market in ideas.
+When we create a way to measure an idea's value directly, we have a market in ideas.
 Every human has an even shot.

 If this sounds like circular logic, it is.
 It is the same principle that fueled the meme-based crypto gold rush.
 It's the same principle that fuels tech-companies into market values that have no correlation to their current or near-term revenue potential.